RussOakham/wanderlust-recipes/testing.md

 - **Materialize Tab Resizing**

-   By default the ['Tab' carousel function provided by Materlize](https://materializecss.com/tabs.html), is limited to a maximum height of 400 pixels.
+   By default, the ['Tab' carousel function provided by Materlize](https://materializecss.com/tabs.html), is limited to a maximum height of 400 pixels.
 This was causing issues where long ingredient or method step lists, were being visually cut short, as below;

    ![Method Steps limited to 400px](assets/issues/tab-400px-limit.PNG)

    To fix this, I had to add the below CSS and JavaScript.
-The CSS causes the .carousel-content containing to auto-set it's height to fit it's content.
-The JavaScript sets the parent div of .tabs-content to the calcualted height of the content in pixels.
+The CSS causes the .carousel-content containing to auto-set its height to fit its content.
+The JavaScript sets the parent div of .tabs-content to the calculated height of the content in pixels.

    <details>
    <summary>CSS & JS to resize Materialize Tabs</summary>